-Empirical studies overall find moderate to no effects of PPS on care quality.
-For example, a descriptive study by Schwartz and Tatter (1998) on patients who underwent colorectal cancer surgery in Mount Sinai Hospital in New York from 1983 to 1987 pointed to, among other things, a significantly lower rate of blood loss (down to 387cc from 550cc), insignificant changes in margins of surgical resection (down to 13cm from 18cm) and a 5 percentage point decrease in the rate of post-operative complications.
-A more recent study by Shin (2018) analyzing DRG reimbursement changes within Medicare comes to the conclusion that increasing payments under PPS did not translate into improvements in healthcare quality measured by 30-day in-hospital mortality and 30-day readmission rates.
+At the same time, empirical studies tend to find moderate to no effects of ABF on care quality.
+For example, a recent study by Shin (2018) analyzing DRG reimbursement changes within Medicare comes to the conclusion that increasing payments under ABF did not translate into improvements in healthcare quality measured by 30-day in-hospital mortality and 30-day readmission rates.